newaetech/ChipJabber-Unplugged/docs/index.md

 See the pages on menu at left for more details of how it works, and see the [GITHub Repository](https://www.github.com/newaetech/chipjabber-unplugged) for relevant design documents.

+!!!
+WARNING

+	This repo is still a work in progress.
+The uploaded material currently supports the Circuit Cellar article.
+More details of the full kits is coming shortly, check back soon.
+Annoucements will come via [NewAE Technology's low-volume newsletter](https://tinyletter.com/newaetech).

 ## Variants

 There are three versions of ChipJabber-Unplugged, which use almost the same architectures (only some minor differences):